 Imagine I just lost a game of chess.
 You might infer that I’m disappointed or not very good at chess.
 Without any additional information, you probably wouldn’t infer that I wanted to lose the game.
 Yet, that is the inference that most inverse reinforcement learning (IRL) methods would make.
 Nearly all of them assume, incorrectly, that the human is (approximately) rational.

 Unsurprisingly, an inaccurate model of the human can lead to perverse inferences; many have constructed and pointed out examples of such (Steinhardt and Evans, 2017; Evans, 2016; Shah, 2019).
 Here, however, I’m going to talk about a seemingly contradictory phenomenon, one that was originally quite perplexing to us: a better human model can lead to worse reward inference.
-The story will illustrate the need for care in the way we evaluate human models.
+The reason is that we usually evaluate human models in terms of prediction.
+However, a more predictive human model does not necessarily imply better inference.

 Case study: better human model, but worse reward inference?